-This section covers the means of bringing tenancies to an end where the tenant is not in rent arrears or otherwise in breach of contract.
-Situations where the tenant is in breach of contract are covered in Dealing with problems.
+This section details the procedures that can be used to regain possession where the tenant is not in rent arrears or otherwise in breach of contract.